 Prisoners’ complaints to the Victorian Ombudsman

-Under the A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority.
-Act 1973 (Vic) and section 47(1j) of the Corrections Act, prisoners have the right to complain to the Victorian Ombudsman.
-(For general information about ombudsmen, see Chapter 12.3: Taking a problem to an ombudsman.)
+Under both the Ombudsman Act 1973 (Vic) and section 47(1j) of the Corrections Act, prisoners have the right to complain to the Victorian Ombudsman.
+(For general information about ombudsmen, see Chapter 12.2: Taking a problem to an ombudsman.)

-Second, the issue may be one where staff shortages or the physical condition of the prison prevent any redress.
-These issues are matters for the Minister for Corrections, and the Victorian Ombudsman has no The authority of a court or tribunal to hear matters brought before it, based on some factor such as area or law, amount of money claimed, or geographic area. concerning the actions of the minister.
+- Second, the issue may be one where staff shortages or the physical condition of the prison prevent any redress.
+These issues are matters for the Minister for Corrections, and the Victorian Ombudsman has no jurisdiction concerning the actions of the minister.

-If the Victorian Ombudsman finds a prisoner’s complaint to be justified, a remedial course of action is recommended to the prison authorities.
+If the Victorian Ombudsman finds a prisoner’s complaint is justified, a remedial course of action is recommended to the prison authorities.
 Prison authorities are not obliged to implement the suggested action.

-Note that the rate of Providing proof of a claim, for example that an expense was incurred (where producing a receipt substantiates the claim). by the Victorian Ombudsman for prisoners’ complaints is very low, and that the Victorian Ombudsman has very limited power to remedy a situation to the satisfaction of the prisoner.
+Note that the rate of substantiation by the Victorian Ombudsman for prisoners’ complaints is very low, and that the Victorian Ombudsman has very limited power to remedy a situation to the satisfaction of the prisoner.

 The types of matters where the Victorian Ombudsman may assist are outlined in a recent report, The Ombudsman for human rights: A casebook (2021).